ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 entity property types and their media type.
 -->

-* The media type of the specific resource for property type "pid" is "application/alto-networkmap+json".
+* The media type of the defining information resource for property type "pid" is "application/alto-networkmap+json".
-* The media type of the specific resource for property type "cdni-capabilities" defined in {{I-D.ietf-alto-cdni-request-routing-alto}}
+* The media type of the defining information resource for property type "cdni-capabilities" defined in {{I-D.ietf-alto-cdni-request-routing-alto}}
   is "application/alto-cdni+json".